I am a political philosopher currently based at King's College London, where I am a Lecturer in Ethics.

 Module coordination:

-"Right to Health" component of PHIL0059: Philosophy, Politics and Economics of Health (2023, Master’s students)
+"Right to Health" component of PHIL0059: Philosophy, Politics and Economics of Health (UCL, Autumn 2023, Master’s students)

-EISPS Summer School: Europe: Enlightenment and Empire (May 2025, Master’s students)
+EISPS Summer School: Europe: Enlightenment and Empire (Summer 2025, Master’s students from Fulda University and UCL)

 Nominated for UCL’s Inspiring Teaching Delivery Award in 2023.